 Subject: skinhead

-Culture: neo-Nazi
+Culture: Anglo-American

 Setting: America, Britain

-* Dobratz & Shanks-Meile 1997 p63
+* Dobratz/Shanks-Meile 1997 p63

 "When one hears the name skinheads, one may think of young men with shaved heads and swastikas engaging in violence. ...
 [N]ot all skinheads are racist and ... in fact those who are not are actually more numerous.
 Skinhead organizations that are vehemently opposed to racism are called 'Skinheads Against Racial Prejudice' (SHARP).
 The skinheads began in Great Britain in the 1960s and developed in the United States during the 1980s." [references omitted]